shapkinaa/noteson-obsidian-plugin/README.md

 # Obsidian Exports Plugin to NotesOn.ru server

-This is a obsidian plugin that exports selected note from [Obsidian](https://obsidian.md) as html file.
+This is a obsidian plugin that exports selected note (single) from [Obsidian](https://obsidian.md) as html file.

 ## How it can be useful for you ?